 2. Materials and methods

-2.1 Isolation and Enumeration of Rhizosphere bacteria
+2.1 Isolation of Rhizosphere bacteria

 Bacteria were isolated from rhizosphere soil collected from experimental fields (healthy and YLD affected).
-One gram of each soil sample was suspended in sterile distilled water and soil slurries were serially diluted to ten-fold dilutions 10-4 and 10-5 and plated on nutrient agar (NA) using spread plate technique (Aneja, K.R, 2003).
+One gram of each soil sample was suspended in sterile distilled water and soil slurries were serially diluted to ten-fold dilutions 10-4 and 10-5 and plated on nutrient agar (NA) using spread plate technique (Aneja, 2003).
 Plates were incubated at 25 ±1℃and observe the colonies after 2 days.
 After incubation, colonies exhibiting distinct morphological characteristics were selected and purified by repeated streaking on fresh Nutrient Agar plates.

 2.2 Gram staining